Background and activities

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2018) Predictors of eating behavior in middle childhood: A hybrid fixed effects model.
-Developmental Psychology. vol. 54 (6).
+- (2020) Temperament as a predictor of eating behavior in middle childhood – A fixed effects approach.
+Appetite. vol. 150 (104640).

 - (2020) The impact of social media use on appearance self-esteem from childhood to adolescence – A 3-wave community study.
 Computers in Human Behavior. vol. 114.